ChangLiuNJU/ChangLiuNJU.github.io/_posts/2014-06-06-Operating-System-Bootloader.md

 .globl start
 {% endhighlight%}

 Now when the computer finish it's hardware routine, it comes to the `start.S`.
-Note that at the time, the system is run under the [Real Mode][Real Mode], so the first line `.code 16` make the code under 16-bit environments.
+Note that at the time, the system is run under the [Real Mode][Real Mode], so the first line `.code 16` make the code under 16-bits environment.
 And next line extern the `start` which was mentioned in the `Makefile`.

 {% highlight gas %}
 start: